-- SMRT Link requires the Google[®] Chrome web browser, version 83 or later. - SMRT Link requires a minimum screen resolution of 1600 by 900 pixels.
+- SMRT Link requires the Google[®] Chrome web browser, version 90 or later. - SMRT Link requires a minimum screen resolution of 1600 by 900 pixels.

-Network Configuration
+Network configuration

-- Please refer to the IT Site Prep Guide provided with your instrument purchase for more details. - For network connectivity considerations, see the network diagram in the Computer Requirements section of the IT Site Prep Guide.
+- Refer to the IT Site prep guide provided with your instrument purchase for more details. - For network connectivity considerations, see the network diagram in the Computer requirements section of the IT Site prep guide.